raabuchanan/VIOS/README.md

 ```
 roscore
 ```
 Currently I have only tested on the [EuRoC Dataset](http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets).
-Download one of the .bag files to any directoy and in another terminal play it with:
+Download one of the .bag files to any directoy.
+Since the VI-Sensor buffers IMU messages it is necesary to first process the EuRoC bag with the ROS [Cookbook](http://wiki.ros.org/rosbag/Cookbook).
+Once that is done run the cooked bag in any terminal with:
 ```
 rosbag play <bag file name>.bag
 ```